Physics-Informed Neural Operator for Learning Partial Differential Equations

-The linear part $D(W_{L} v_{L-1})$ can be interpolated using the Fourier method.
-Therefore to exactly compute the derivative of $v_L$, one just needs to run the numerical Fourier gradient.
-Then we just need to apply chain rule for Jacobian $Ju = J(\cQ \circ v_L) = J(\cQ(v_L)) \circ J(v_L)$ and Hessian $Hu = H(\cQ \circ v_L) = J(v_L) \circ H(\cQ(v_L)) \circ J(v_L) + J(\cQ(v_L)) \circ H(v_L)$.
-Since $\cQ$ is pointwise, this can be much simplified.
-In the experiments, we mostly use the exact gradient and the numerical Fourier gradient.
+Therefore, to exactly compute the derivative of the Fourier neural operator, one just needs to run the numerical Fourier differentiation.
+Especially the derivative and be efficiently computed with the Fast Fourier transform when the query is uniform.
+Similarly, if the kernel function $\kappa^{(l)}$ in \eqref{Du-kernel} has a structured form, we can also write out its gradient field explicitly.

+Next, we show how to compute higher orders derivatives in their exact form, without evoking the autograd method.
+To this end, we can directly apply the chain rule for the higher-order derivatives without calling autograd.
+For example, the first order derivatives is $u' = (Q \circ v_L)' = \cQ'(v_L) \cdot v'_L $ and the 2nd-order derivatives is $u'' = (\cQ v_L)'' = v'^2_L \cdot \cQ''(v_L) + \cQ'(v_L) \cdot v''_L$.
+Higher-order derivatives can be similarly computed using the chain rule.
+Furthermore, derivative-based quantities on $v_L$, e.g., $v'_L$ can be computed in its exact form in the Fourier domain.
+Similarly, we can write out the higher-order derivatives of $Q$ using the chain rule.
+Usually $Q$ is parameterized as a two layer neural networks $Q(x) = (A_2 \sigma(A_1 x + b_1 ) + b_2)$.
+So $Q'(x) = A_2 \sigma'(A_1 x + b_1) A_1 $.
+In this manner, we have got the explicit formula of the derivatives for all neural operators.

+\paragraph{Fourier continuation.} The Fourier method has its best performance when applied to periodic problems.
+If the target function is non-periodic or non-smooth, the Fourier differentiation is not accurate.
+To deal with this issue, we apply the Fourier continuation method that embeds the problem domain into a larger and periodic space.
+The extension can be simply done by padding zeros in the input.
+The loss is computed at the original space during training.
+The Fourier neural operator will automatically generate a smooth extension.
+The details are given in Appendix \ref{app:fc}.